Skip to Content

 Richard Hills is widely acknowledged as one of the world's leading contemporary theatre organists.

-Having studied with William Whitehead at Rochester Cathedral he went on in turn to the organ scholarships of Exeter College Oxford, Portsmouth Cathedral and Westminster Abbey before becoming organist at St Mary's in London.
+Having studied with William Whitehead at Rochester Cathedral he held organ scholarships at Exeter College Oxford, Portsmouth Cathedral and Westminster Abbey before becoming organist at St Mary's in London.

-Richard combines a freelance solo career with continuo, choir-training and teaching work.
-He is a Fellow of the Royal College of Organists and Musical Advisor to the UK’s Cinema Organ Society
+Richard is a Fellow of the Royal College of Organists and Musical Advisor to the UK’s Cinema Organ Society.

 Dr Joyce Tang